couchbaselabs/partizen/IDEAS.md

 number awareness.
 Partitions can be independently rolled back to a previous sequence number in O(1) time.

-Status: thinking about the design
+Status: thinking about the design / draft.

 ------------------------------------------------------------
 ADT...